It is always hard to classify people. We are all

 passengers were mostly people who were moving from one country to another, and wanted to travel with a lot of baggage.

-My first trip with passengers was on the Pioneer Isle, a U.S.
+One of my first trips with passengers was on the Pioneer Isle,

-Lines freighter.
+a U.S. Lines freighter.
 We had mostly school teachers who were going to live in Australia for a year.
-One woman was travelling with
+One woman was travelling

 than her age would indicate.
 She asked me to take her ashore in Colon, Panama, prior to our transiting the canal.
 It would